-During the course of fiscal year 2020, the School District amended its general fund budget.
+During the course of fiscal year 2021, the School District amended its general fund budget.
 The School District uses site-based budgeting and budgeting systems are designed to tightly control total site budgets but provide flexibility for site management.

-Original Budget Compared to Final Budget During the course of fiscal year 2020, the School District amended its general fund budget for estimated receipts due to increased estimated property tax and the issuance of the School District's tax anticipation note.
-The School District amended its general fund budget for estimated expenditures to make increases related to the retirement of the tax anticipation note the School District issued.
+Original Budget Compared to Final Budget During the course of fiscal year 2021, the School District amended its general fund budget for estimated receipts due to increased estimated property taxes.
+The School District amended its general fund budget for estimated expenditures to decrease expenditures related to the retirement of the tax anticipation note the School District paid in fiscal year 2020.
+There were no other significant variances.

-Final Budget Compared to Actual Results For fiscal year 2020, actual receipts were lower than final budgeted receipts.
-Actual expenditures were significantly lower than final budgeted expenditures, as cost savings were recognized by the School District.
+Final Budget Compared to Actual Results For fiscal year 2021, actual receipts were higher than final budgeted receipts.
+The most significant variances were for property taxes, income taxes, income taxes.
+All of which were higher than anticipated.
+Actual expenditures were lower than final budgeted expenditures, as cost savings were recognized by the School District.